-During FY 2020/21, two of the 30 active vanpools commuted to a post-secondary educational institution (University of California at Riverside).
-The remaining 28 vanpools commuted to military worksites at the March Air Reserve Base in Moreno Valley.
+As of April 2022, three of the 30 active vanpools commuted to a post-secondary educational institution (University of California at Riverside).
+The remaining 27 vanpools commuted to military worksites at the March Air Reserve Base in Moreno Valley.

 Coordination with IE Commuter (IEC)